MoscaDotTo/Winapp2/winapp2ool/modules/entrybuilder/readme.md

 ---

-### Example 10: QtWebEngine and a non-Default profile
+### Example 10: QtWebEngine across several profiles

 **Context**

-calibre embeds QtWebEngine.
-Its main profile residue is covered by the QtWebEngine catalog, but calibre also creates `OffTheRecord` and `viewer-lookup` profiles the catalog's `Default`-profile templates can't reach.
+calibre embeds QtWebEngine, and unusually it runs three profiles: the standard `Default`, plus `OffTheRecord` and `viewer-lookup` for the ebook viewer.
+Each profile is just another root, and an inline list can declare all three at once.

 **Intent**

-We want the default QtWebEngine scaffolds plus two hand-written keys reaching the non-`Default` profiles, reusing the root declaration for all of it.
+We want the default QtWebEngine scaffolds applied to every profile, plus calibre's own cache directory, without repeating the long path three times.

 **Files**